Jordanl91/docker-bhash-masternode/docs/B Hash Masternode Docker Install.md

 # mA7fXSTe23RNoD83Esx6or4uYLxLqunDm5
 ```
 5. You will receive an address that you will send the 10000 hash stake to.
-6. Still in the b-hash wallet, send 10000 hash to the address that you created in the previous step with the `getaccountaddress` command, ensure it is exactly 10,000 hash after the tx fee is deducted, any variance and installation will be unsuccessful.
+6. Still in the nodium wallet, send 10000 hash to the address that you created in the previous step with the `getaccountaddress` command, ensure it is exactly 10,000 hash after the tx fee is deducted, any variance and installation will be unsuccessful.
 7. Once you see the 10000 hash show up in your transactions enter the following command into the console:
 ```shell
 masternode outputs